microsoft/microsoft-ui-xaml-specs/active/ScrollingView/ScrollingView.md

 The touch support in ScrollViewer is implemented with [DirectManipulation](https://docs.microsoft.com/en-us/previous-versions/windows/desktop/directmanipulation/direct-manipulation-portal), and has a lot of complicated history and implementation and dev experience.
 And DirectManipulation is deprecated, replaced by [InteractionTracker](https://docs.microsoft.com/en-us/uwp/api/Windows.UI.Composition.Interactions.InteractionTracker).
 (See also [Benefits of InteractionTracker](#Benefits-of-InteractionTracker) later in this document.)

-So this spec describes a new ScrollViewer control named `ScrollingView`.
+This spec describes a new ScrollViewer control named `ScrollingView`.
 This new control is highly aligned in behavior and API with the existing ScrollViewer control, but is based on InteractionTracker, has new features such as animation-driven view changes, and is also designed to ensure full functionality of [ItemsRepeater](https://docs.microsoft.com/uwp/api/Microsoft.UI.Xaml.Controls.ItemsRepeater).

 `ScrollingView` is not yet a full replacement for ScrollViewer.
-So the latter is not yet being deprecated. `ScrollingView` will continue to be developed (in open source) after it's first release as part of the WinUI framework package.
+So the latter is not yet being deprecated. `ScrollingView` will continue to be developed (in open source) after its first release as part of the WinUI framework package.

 In order to avoid naming conflicts since the old and new controls are in the same Microsoft.UI.Xaml.Controls namespace, the new control is called `ScrollingView`.

-So the above example becomes (simply renaming the control):
+The above example becomes (simply renaming the control):

 ```xml
 <Page xmlns=<http://schemas.microsoft.com/winfx/2006/xaml/presentation>